DJI Matrice 400 vs. Matrice 350 RTK: What’s New and Should You Upgrade?

 Category Matrice 350 RTK Matrice 400

-Payload Capacity Light–medium payloads Significantly higher; ideal for multi-sensor missions
+Payload Capacity Light–medium payloads Significantly higher; multi-sensor missions

-Endurance With Payload Drops faster with heavier sensors Maintains strong endurance even with large payloads
+Endurance With Payload Drops faster with heavier sensors Maintains strong endurance under load

 Flight Speed Optimized for stability Higher route speeds for corridor missions

-Airframe Strength Lightweight and portable Reinforced for heavy lift & rugged use
+Airframe Lightweight and portable Reinforced for heavy lift and rugged use

-Payload Mounting Standard mounts Expanded configurations & heavier gimbal support
+Payload Mounting Standard mounts Expanded configs, heavier gimbal support

-Best Use Cases Inspections, public safety, mapping LiDAR, multi-payload missions, heavy industrial work
+Best For Inspections, public safety, mapping LiDAR, multi-payload, heavy industrial

 Which One Should You Choose?

-• You use LiDAR or plan to run multiple sensors at once.
+I use LiDAR or run multiple sensors at once

-• Your work requires long corridor flights or large-area coverage.
+My work involves long corridor flights or large-area coverage